Tiny-Earth/DemoSite/site/src/experiences.md

 Active learning experiences include any in-class interactions (such as questions, groupwork, quizzes, exams, experiments for field work) and out-of-class assignments (such as pre-class readings or post-class homework).

 Active learning experiences leverage what we know about how learning works to appropriately scaffold learning.
-We use the term “active learning experiences” to convey an emphasis on the student and the active engagement required for learning, rather than the more instructor-centered alternative, which focuses on covering the content.
+In this course, we use the term 'learning experiences' to emphasize the student’s active engagement in the learning process, rather than an instructor-centered approach focused solely on content delivery.
 A learner- and learning-centered mindset also considers how inclusive an experience is.
 In the next section, we will explore what we mean by active learning in our active learning experiences.

 ### Active Learning